Get all the latest data for Tirana

 What annual property tax should I budget in Tirana in 2026?

-Annual property tax in Tirana is assessed as a percentage of the property's fiscal reference value, with residential buildings typically taxed at around 0.05%, though the reference values were updated for 2026 which pushed some areas higher.
+Annual property tax in Albania is mainly assessed as a percentage of fiscal or taxable property value, with residential buildings commonly planned at around 0.05% while reform proposals should be watched.

 How is rental income taxed for foreigners in Tirana in 2026?